Curriculum Overview

 Our curriculum is designed and sequenced to successfully develop the knowledge and skills that students will apply with increasing fluency and independence.
 Our ABBEY character, alongside a focus on oracy and reading is integral to our curriculum.

-Reading is everywhere at Abbey Grange as we believe it is central to the development of informed young adults who have a passion for lifelong learning, a love of discovering new ideas and a desire to experience new worlds.
+We prioritise reading as we believe it is central to the development of informed young adults who have a passion for lifelong learning, a love of discovering new ideas and a desire to experience new worlds.

 Through high expectations and expert teaching, students from all backgrounds and starting points will be able to achieve.
 Our ABBEY Character programme (which includes the PSHE statutory curriculum) and enrichment programme as well as access to a wide variety of extra-curricular activities ensures a genuinely holistic experience for all students, with access to enriching activities and the development of skills that will help them to succeed in further education and employment.
 We are responsive to the needs of our students and work with them, and listen to them in order to regularly reflect upon and shape our offer.